 Please do the Math Assignment for the correct placement:

-High School – Advanced and AP Class Preparation:
+High School – Returning Spanish, Advanced and AP Class Preparation:

 Supply Lists: